Is your business using live chat services? If not, it’s time to get on board because they’re not just for tech companies anymore.

 A wide range of small businesses including restaurants, retail stores, and even cleaning services are utilizing their efficiency.
 These owners realize that 38% of customers make a purchase because of live chat.
 Plus, analysts expect the market to grow by 87% in the next 12-18 months.

-But even with a quality service like LiveAgent, it’s up to every business to refine its chat messaging and train live chat agents how to engage customers.
+But even with one a quality ticket help desk software like LiveAgent, it’s up to every business to refine its chat messaging and train live chat agents how to engage customers.

 Often, live chat conversations appear impersonal and robotic.
 They reflect poorly on the business, lack professionalism, and some customers may view it as laziness.